cds-snc/notification-api/DATAFLOW.md

 # Data Flow

 These diagrams show the movement of notification data and the tasks that move it along.
-Most tasks are run asyncronously by adding the task to an SQS queue and having our celery workers pick them up.
+Most tasks are run asyncronously by adding the task to an SQS queue and having our celery workers pick it up.
 Some tasks (particularly ones handling errors) are run on a schedule.

-We example emails here, but the flows for sms are similar (with "save_smss" replacing "save_emails", and so on).
+We look at emails here, but the flows for sms are similar (with "save_smss" replacing "save_emails", and so on).

-## POST to /email or /sms
+## POST to /email

 ### Happy path